fhstp/k-AnonML/README.md

 - [Basic Mondrian](https://github.com/qiyuangong/Basic_Mondrian)
 - [Top Down Greedy Anonymization](https://github.com/qiyuangong/Top_Down_Greedy_Anonymization)

-Most of our changes were made for the migration of Python 2 to Python 3, the removal of files and code not used by our project and the integration into our own code.
+Our changes included the migration of Python 2 to Python 3, the option to leave non-QID attributes and the target variable non-anonymised, the ability to handle float numbers in datasets, removal and cleanup of files and code that were irrelevant to our project.

 ## Data
 The repository contains following locations for data: